averbraeck/dsol/docs/1-getting-started/example-event.md

 ### 2. An arrival generator that makes entities
 For the generation of the entities, we create a method called `generate()`, that we call when constructing the model.
-The `generate` method creates one entity and either offers it to the `process(Entity)` method when the server is idle, or adds it to the rear of the queue when the server is busy.
+The `generate` method creates one entity and either offers it to the `startProcess(Entity)` method when the server is idle, or adds it to the rear of the queue when the server is busy.

 After the just created entity has been handled, the `generate()` method calls itself after a time equal to a random value drawn from the Exponential inter-arrival time distribution.
 In a sense, the method re-schedules itself indefinitely, each time with an inter-arrival time from a given exponential distribution with $\lambda$ as the parameter.